 In the case of the Investigations Committee and the Regulatory Committee, the only regulatory order available to them is that of a firm monitoring review to be conducted by the Institute (which may be undertaken at the firm's expense).
-If the Investigations or Regulatory Committee determines that the seriousness of an allegation requires a regulatory order that can only be made by the Disciplinary Committee, the Investigations or Regulatory Committee, shall refer the case to the Disciplinary Committee.
+If the Investigations or Regulatory Committee determines that the seriousness of an allegation requires a regulatory order that can only be made by the Disciplinary Committee, the Investigations or Regulatory Committee, as appropriate, shall refer the case to the Disciplinary Committee.

-14.1 Suspension from the register
+14.1 Removal from the register - permanent or with conditions